-There are no prerequisites to take this course, though previous programming experience with any language is advantageous.
+There are no prerequisites to take this course, though previous experience with Tableau is advantageous.

 LEARNING OUTCOMES

 This course will teach students to understand data visualization approaches in: "conceptual visualization," "scientific visualization," and "visual analytics systems."
 Students will learn the fundaments of human perception, color theory, and data-wrangling skills.
 After this course, students will: